maion308/fast-furious-dom/readme.md

 ## Setup

 You're provided a basic website with included `index.html`, `style.css`, and `script.js`.
 All of your work will go in `script.js` - you shouldn't have to edit `index.html` or `style.css`.

-Please create individual functions for each solution.
-Don't forget to **call** the function once you're finished.
+There are empty functions for each part.
+Don't forget to **call** the function to test its utility.

 ## Completion